Navigation auf uzh.ch

 In Mobility Online (MobOn), there is a registration window in which you can choose three desired universities regardless of the type of agreement.
 The general application procedure in MobOn does not differ.
 However, there are differences regarding application documents (see points 3.5 and 3.6).

+Yes, please write a letter of motivation for each partner university you have chosen as a priority.
 You can address the letter of motivation for university-wide agreements to the GSE (Global Student Experience), the SEMP and faculty-wide agreements to the OecMobility team of the Faculty of Economics.
 As there is only one upload slot for the motivation letter in Mobility Online (MobOn), the letters of motivation should be uploaded together in one PDF.